 Identify the best treatment strategy for patients with acrokeratosis paraneoplastica.

-Describe the importance of an interprofessional team approach in evaluating and caring for patients with acrokeratosis paraneoplastica.
+Summarize the importance of an interprofessional team approach in evaluating and caring for patients with acrokeratosis paraneoplastica.

 The pathogenesis of Bazex syndrome is unknown.
 Bolognia reported that in 67% of the cases with Bazex syndrome, the cutaneous lesions predicted the diagnosis of an underlying malignancy, whereas, in 15% of the patients, the skin lesions developed after diagnosis of the neoplasm.
+Risk factors for Bazex syndrome include tobacco and alcohol use.

 The pathogenesis of Bazex syndrome is unknown.
 Some authors have implicated an immunological mechanism based on the findings of immunoglobulins (IgG, IgA, IgM) and complement (C3) along the basal membrane of the involved and healthy skin.
 An immune reaction to a common antigen (skin and tumor) has been suggested.
-It has been suggested that the underlying malignancies might be association with a shift to a Th2 immune pathway which in turn might lead to increase expression of epidermal growth factor receptors in the affected keratinocytes.
+It has been suggested that the underlying malignancies might be associated with a shift to a Th2 immune pathway which in turn might lead to increase expression of epidermal growth factor receptors in the affected keratinocytes.

 Features in the epidermis can include spongiosis, interface change including vacuolar degeneration and dyskeratotic keratinocytes, and in the dermis, a lichenoid infiltrate, melanophages, and papillary dermal fibrosis.